pusher/pusher-websocket-swift/README.md

 }
 ```

+Provided the authorization process succeeds you need to then call the supplied `completionHandler` with a `PusherAuth` object so that the subscription process can complete.

+If for whatever reason your authorization process fails then you just need to call the `completionHandler` with `nil` as the only parameter.

 Note that if you want to specify the cluster to which you want to connect then you use the `host` property as follows:

 #### Swift